jhpyle/docassemble/_docs/helloworld.md

 # Adding a question

 Now let's change the interview so that it asks the user a [question].
+Edit the interview
+(`docassemble-hello-world/docassemble/hello-world/data/questions/questions.yml`
-Edit `docassemble-hello-world/docassemble/hello-world/data/questions/questions.yml` again and change the contents to:
+if you downloaded the package) and change the contents to:

 {% highlight yaml %}
 ---